doombubbles/BTD6-Mods/Unlimited5thTiers/README.md

 - Unlimited amount of Vengeful True Sun Gods allowed
 - All of the above naturally usable  in Sandbox mode
 - True Sun Gods can still become Vengeful even if not fully sacrificed
+- 1/1/1/1 and 2/2/2/2 Sacrifices are allowed

 #### Changelog

+v1.0.1 Added 1/1/1/1 and 2/2/2/2 Sacrifices, fixed Ultimate Crosspathing self-sacrifice interaction

 v1.0.0 Release